matrix-org/sliding-sync/room_list.md

     next_batch: "s1"
 }
 ```
-Clients don't need to paginate through the entire list of rooms so they can ignore `p.next` if they wish.
+Clients don't need to paginate through the entire list of rooms so they can ignore `next_page` if they wish.
-If they want to paginate, they provide the value of `p.next` in the next request along with the `next_batch` value,
+If they want to paginate, they provide the value of `next_page` in the next request along with the `next_batch` value,
 to pin the results to a particular snapshot in time.

 If a request comes in without a pagination token but with a `?since=` value, this swaps this API into **streaming mode**.